WICG/html-in-canvas/README.md

 This is a living explainer which is continuously updated as we receive feedback.

-This is implemented behind a flag in Chromium and can be enabled with [chrome://flags/#canvas-draw-element](chrome://flags/#canvas-draw-element).
+The APIs described here are implemented behind a flag in Chromium and can be enabled with [chrome://flags/#canvas-draw-element](chrome://flags/#canvas-draw-element).

 ## Motivation